 In 2010, the Authority opened a full-time recycling center for electronics.
-In addition, the Authority, utilizing state grants covering 90% of these costs, invested over \$700,000 from 2010 through 2021 completing the following projects at the recycling center:
+In addition, the Authority, utilizing state grants covering 90% of these costs, invested nearly \$800,000 from 2010 through 2022 completing the following projects at the recycling center:

-- Paved the parking lot at the recycling center on Hilltop Road - ➤ Installed restroom facilities including the installation of a well and septic - Completed structural repairs to the floor in the electronic recycling center - Repaired the roof at the recycling center - Installed a baler and tipper baling mixed paper and corrugated cardboard - > Painted and/or replacing all roll-off containers at Hilltop Road and Rural program - > Renovated the entire first floor of the existing barn for the expansion of the electronic recycling storage area. - Purchased six new roll-off containers for storing recyclables, tires & Freon items. - Painted, installed new gutters and repointed stone area of recycling center. - ➤ Received approval of our full land development plan including the demolition and construction of a new 2,400 sf storage building. - ➤ Renovations and installation of second baler (Baler value \$66,000) - Fenced and secured property.
+- Paved the parking lot at the recycling center on Hilltop Road - ➤ Installed restroom facilities including the installation of a well and septic - Completed structural repairs to the floor in the electronic recycling center - Repaired the roof at the recycling center - Installed a baler and tipper baling mixed paper and corrugated cardboard - Painted and/or replacing all roll-off containers at Hilltop Road and Rural program - > Renovated the entire first floor of the existing barn for the expansion of the electronic recycling storage area. - Purchased six new roll-off containers for storing recyclables, tires & Freon items. - Painted, installed new gutters and repointed stone area of recycling center. - ➤ Received approval of our full land development plan including the demolition and construction of a new 2,400 sf storage building. - > Renovations and installation of second baler (Baler value \$66,000) - > Fenced and secured property.

-In June of 2020 the recycling center was fenced to allow for better control of the site, which also allows for set operating hours and allows us to control access, if needed.
+In June of 2020 the recycling center was fenced to allow for better control of the site, which also allows for set operating hours and allows us to control access during operating hours, if needed.
 This has also drastically decreased the amount of illegal dumping at our site.
 The completion of all of these projects and those currently scheduled will continue to improve the appearance and operation of the center, as well as the economics of our center, by increasing the marketability of our cardboard and mixed paper with the installation of the baler.
 90% of the costs for these improvements have been, or will be, reimbursed to the Authority through 902 Equipment Grants from PADEP.
 Starting in 2010, the Authority baled mixed paper and cardboard at the recycling center on Hilltop Rd. thereby saving on transportation costs and increasing the value of our materials.
-Approximately, 345 tons of recyclables were collected at our center in 2021 at a cost of \$8,300, down from \$19,625 in 2020, while recycling the same amount of material.
+Approximately, 366 tons of recyclables were collected at our center in 2022 with a net revenue of \$1,856, a \$6,444 increase from 2021, while recycling the same amount of material.

-In 2022, the Authority hopes to complete the following improvements to the site through the use of a \$100,000 state grant that was submitted to PADEP in September of 2021 by the Authority:
+In 2022, the Authority completed the following improvements to the site through the use of a \$100,000 state grant that was awarded to the Authority in August of 2022:

-- Repair and paint all roll-off containers and install new signs - Purchase 100 new 96-gallon toters for mixed paper - Replace current skid-steer - Install a roof over baling area of building - Seal coat parking lot
+- Repair and paint all roll-off containers and install new signs - Purchase new 96-gallon toters for mixed paper - Replace current skid-steer - Seal coat parking lot